ULTIMATE ACTIVEWEAR

 Wheelchair frames are typically made with an aluminium alloy, which allows the performance of the base aluminium to be improved by adding trace amounts of other metallic ‘alloying’ elements to it.
 This gives the various aluminium alloys varying characteristics, and these aluminium alloys are categorised into different series.
 Most wheelchairs are constructed of Series 6000 (aluminium with alloying elements of magnesium and silicon) or Series 7000 (aluminium with alloying element of zinc) aluminium alloys.
 Because Series 6000 and 7000 use different alloying elements, they have different strengths and weaknesses, and wheelchair manufacturers usually choose an aluminium series based on how they choose to use the aluminium.

-We supply a range of manual wheelchairs made of aluminium from manufacturers including TiLite, RGK, Ki Mobility, Motion Composites, Ottobock and Zippie
+We supply a range of manual wheelchairs made of aluminium from manufacturers including TiLite, RGK, Ki Mobility, Motion Composites, Progeo, Ottobock and Zippie

 Titanium frame